 - Built-in support for lightning-fast aggregation and disaggregation along any number of hierarchies.

-- Ability to incorporate necessary structured and unstructured data to drive all analytics and decisions.
+- Ability to incorporate structured and unstructured data to drive all analytics and decisions.

 About the authors

 Held senior supply chain leadership roles in multiple industries including for General Motors, Philips, and Marks&Spencer.
-He is now an independent consultant focussed on leveraging digital technology to future-proof supply chains.
+He is now an independent consultant focusing on leveraging digital technology to future-proof supply chains.